El Toro (Six Flags Great Adventure): Records

 When El Toro debuted, it broke records as the second-tallest and fastest with the second-longest drop of a wooden roller coaster in the United States.
-As of October 2023, El Toro has the third fastest speed, the third-tallest lift, and the second longest drop.
+As of October 2023, El Toro is the third fastest wooden roller coaster in the world with a maximum speed of 70 mph.
+It is also the third-tallest with the second-longest drop among wooden coasters.

 Incidents

-After El Toro suffered a malfunction with the lift motor in early August 2013, the roller coaster was closed for several weeks.
+After suffering a malfunctioning lift motor in early August 2013, El Toro was closed for several weeks.
 The motor was sent to Intamin's American headquarters in Maryland for repairs.

-On June 29, 2021, a train partially derailed when the rear car's up-stop wheels, which are designed to prevent the train from lifting off the track, moved out of place and up onto the track.
-The cause of the accident was not released to the public, as the information was considered "proprietary", but all riders were able to safely exit the ride.
+On June 29, 2021, a train partially derailed after the rear car's up-stop wheels—which sit underneath the train and below the track—moved out-of-place to the top of the track.
+The cause of the incident was not released publicly (as the information was considered "proprietary"), but all riders were able to safely exit the ride.
 El Toro was closed for most of Six Flags Great Adventure's 2021 operating season, pending the outcome of an investigation from Intamin.
-Although the park was not fined for the accident itself, the park was fined $5,000 for failure to immediately notify the New Jersey Department of Community Affairs following the incident.
+Although the park was not fined for the accident itself, the park was fined $5k for failing to immediately notify the New Jersey Department of Community Affairs post-incident.
 In early 2022, it was announced that El Toro would reopen on April 2, 2022.

 On August 25, 2022, a malfunction occurred near the end of the ride, causing minor injuries to 14 riders, with five taken to a nearby hospital.
 The park closed the ride indefinitely, pending an investigation into the incident.
 An anonymous ride operator alleged that issues from previous incidents had not been fixed, saying in an interview with WCBS-TV: "The employees keep telling them that there is an issue with the pothole and maintenance has done nothing about it."
 Six Flags officials reported on August 30, 2022, that El Toro's safety systems were working properly and that the ride would reopen after it had been repaired.
 In September 2022, the New Jersey Department of Community Affairs (DCA) said El Toro was "structurally compromised", which would force El Toro to remain closed indefinitely.
 The DCA said it would also conduct an engineering review of El Toro and consult with Intamin.
-Six Flags officials said they expected to reopen the ride for the 2023 season.
+Six Flags officials said they expected to reopen the ride for the 2023 season, and it reopened on June 17, 2023.